 2. Mistaking aspirations for outcomes.

-Another common trend I see when it comes to nonprofit impact reports is elevating aspirations over actual results.
-For instance, I often see impact reports that showcase lofty visions, such as “we’re developing kids to be good global citizens.”
+Another common trend we see when it comes to nonprofit impact reports is elevating aspirations over actual results.
+For instance, we often see impact reports that showcase lofty visions, such as “we’re developing kids to be good global citizens.”
 While that’s certainly a noble and necessary cause, it isn’t a concrete result, nor does it demonstrate how you’re making progress toward that outcome with your current programs and services.
 While communicating aspirations through your mission and vision are important, nonprofit organizations must connect programmatic specifics to those larger goals.

 3. Assuming the packaging can carry the message.